Wanguifiona/Pizza/README.md

 * Open index.html on your Browser

 ### Behavior Driven Development
-//change later

-1. Display form for entering date & gender
+1. Display form for pick up delivery or door step delivery
   * Input: Enter users Name
   * Input: Enter users Email
-  * Input: Enter users Message
+  * Input: Enter users Mobile number
-  * Output: send message to Delani studio and get a email confirming message is received
+  * Output: send message to customers with the total cost of the order and delivery charges.
-2. Display an error message if Name ,Message and Email is left blank when  submitting
+2. Display an error message if Name ,Number and Email is left blank when  submitting
    * Input:"Empty"
    * Output: "Name is not valid"
    * Output: "Email is not valid"